 - Request an evaluation license.
 Request a fully functional, time-limited license (see below). - Download a license.
 Use the license order ID received when you purchase the software to download and install a license file. - Import a license from a file.
 Import an existing license file, for example a file downloaded from the web-based licensing system. - Upgrade license.
-If you have used a previous version of the CLC Drug Discovery Workbench, and you are entitled to upgrade to a new major version of the CLC Drug Discovery Workbench 1.5, select this option to upgrade your license file. - Configure license server connection.
-If your organization has a CLC License Server, select this option to configure the connection to it.
+If you have used a previous version of the CLC Drug Discovery Workbench, and you are entitled to upgrade to a new major version, select this option to upgrade your license file.